ssg/path/README.md

 # warning
 Messing with your PATH can easily cause your system to break or your applications to stop running.
 Use only if you know what you're doing.
 You've been warned.

-# why
-PATH management in operating systems is inconsistent and unnecessarily cumbersome.
-PATH variable gets cluttered over time too with many orphaned entries unnecessarily creating miniscule but non-zero overhead.
-This tool is mostly a UX experiment on how to make PATH management from command-line better.
-Although only Windows is supported currently, the ultimate goal is to make this tool the standard syntax for interacting with paths on any OS.

-I also wanted to develop a tool with .NET 6 + System.CommandLine + Spectre.Console
-to learn more about them.
-I also learned a lot about GitHub Actions while coding this.
-Love all of them so far!

 # license
 MIT license.
 See LICENSE.md file for details.